ReactiveX/RxSwift/README.md

     }
 ```

-So what if those API return results on a background thread, and binding has to happen on main UI thread?
+So what if those APIs return results on a background thread, and binding has to happen on main UI thread?
 There is `observeOn`.

 ```swift
   let userRequest: Observable<User> = API.getUser("me")